Shea Rowing Center: History

 As Princeton added new rowing programs, the building housed heavyweight, lightweight, women’s and lightweight women’s crew programs.
 There were a number of piecemeal modifications over the years to accommodate the additional athletes, leaving a building that was maze-like and confusing.
 By 1997, the boathouse was serving more than 160 athletes on a daily basis, and was packed beyond overflowing.
 Additionally, the building was falling into disrepair.
 Indeed, a 1996 meeting of the Princeton University Rowing Association (PURA) was punctuated by a window falling out.
 Subsequent to this meeting, PURA president Dick Prentke ‘67 initiated the effort to work with University to pursue a full-scale renovation and addition.

 PURA turned to architect and former lightweight rower Jeff Peterson ’84 to explore initial concepts for the project.
 Peterson's firm at that time, Architectural Resources Cambridge, was eventually hired to design the project.
 After the project, Peterson started Peterson Architects, a firm that focuses primarily on boathouses.

 PURA raised more than $8 million from over 1200 donors for the project, including a $4 million gift by Irene C. Shea in memory of her husband C. Bernard Shea ‘1916.
-Mr. Shea had been a student when the 1887 Boathouse opened and was an avid fan of rowing and all things Princeton.
+Mr. Shea had been a student when the 1887 Boathouse opened and was a fan of rowing and Princeton.

 Construction commenced in June 1999.
 Crews were able to partially occupy the 1887 Boathouse for boat storage in the spring of 2000.
 The project was completed in time for full occupancy in the fall of 2000.